 }

-By using fragments, you ensure consistency across your queries and make your codebase easier to maintain.
+By using fragments, you can ensure consistency across your queries and make your codebase easier to maintain.

 query GetUser($includeEmail: Boolean!) {